-The year 2020 started as usual, New Year’s resolutions, vacations, weddings, graduations, and many other events were being planned.
+2020 started as usual; New Year’s resolutions, vacations, weddings, graduations, and many other events were planned.
 Then something happened that changed the lives of people all around the world.
-Covid-19 struck causing a worldwide pandemic.
+Covid-19 struck, causing a worldwide pandemic.
 Life as we knew it came to a screeching halt.

 Although the pandemic impacted everyone, it did not affect everyone equally.
 As we know, schools and all non-essential businesses were forced to close.
 This left many without a steady income or any income at all.

 It was about this time when Colin Murray, executive director for Dane Buy Local, received a call from Josh, who is with the office of Dane County Executive Joe Parisi.
 Josh asked Colin what could they do on the county level?
-Colin was very straight forward with Josh and told him “money, small businesses need money, small business owners are worried.”
-They are not sure when they will be able to reopen and what business will be like when they are allowed to open their doors.
-Without funding they will not be able to pay their rent or keep their shelves stocked to reopen.
+Colin straightforwardly told Josh, “Money, small businesses need money; small business owners are worried.”
+They are unsure when they will be able to reopen and what business will be like when they are allowed to open their doors.
+Without funding, they cannot pay their rent or keep their shelves stocked to reopen.
 Josh stated he would see what he could do and get back to Colin.

-Two weeks later Colin received another call from Josh.
-This time Josh told Colin they were able to allocate an additional $550k to small businesses!
+Two weeks later, Colin received another call from Josh.
+This time Josh told Colin they could allocate an additional $550k to small businesses!
 Wow!
-Once again, Dane Buy Local spread the word and once again applications started rolling in.
+Once again, Dane Buy Local spread the word, and applications started rolling in.